deeputech/deeputech.github.io/_posts/2020-01-23-memory-management-in-jvm.md

 -   **Sweeping**: The garbage collector traverses the heap and removes any object that is not marked alive.
 This space is now marked as free.
 -   **Compacting**: After deleting unused objects, all the survived objects will be moved to be together.
 This will decrease fragmentation and increase the performance of allocation of memory to newer objects

-This type of GC is also referred to us stop-the-world GC as they introduce pause-times in the application while performing GC.
+This type of GC is also referred to as stop-the-world GC as they introduce pause-times in the application while performing GC.

 JVM offers few different algorithms to choose from when it comes to GC and there might be few more options available depending on the JDK vendor you use(Like the [Shenandoah GC](https://wiki.openjdk.java.net/display/shenandoah/Main), available on OpenJDK).
 The different implementations focus on different goals like: